-The Canberra Deep Space Communication Complex is a vital part of NASA’s Deep Space Network, sending and receiving data and commands with dozens of spacecraft exploring the planets of our solar system and the universe beyond.
+The Canberra Deep Space Communication Complex is a vital part of NASA’s Deep Space Network, sending and receiving data and commands with dozens of robotic spacecraft exploring the planets of our solar system and the universe beyond.

 Canberra Space Centre

-We cover the role of the Complex, the latest discoveries and the tools that students and teachers can use to explore the solar system and beyond.
+We cover the role of the Complex, the latest space discoveries, and share the tools that students and teachers can use themselves to explore the solar system and beyond.

-We offer FREE full-guided educational programs (in ACT school terms only) which are tailored to your students’ level and Australian Curriculum units.
+We offer FREE full-guided educational programs (in ACT school terms only), which are tailored to your students’ level and Australian Curriculum units.

-Deep Space Café and gift shop
+Deep Space Gift shop